Harvard Extension Courses in Environmental Studies

 Mark Leighton PhD, Associate Director and Senior Research Advisor, Sustainability, Harvard Extension School

 Globally, metropolitan areas have prospered economically while rural areas have been left behind.
 The course focuses on sustainability opportunities and enterprises in these rural landscapes.
 Emphasis is on the benefits of regenerative farming and small-scale organic farm enterprises, typically with diverse production systems, common historically and now resurgent in the farm to table and local food movements as alternatives to industrial agriculture.
-Although of global relevance, the course focuses on comparisons between New England and Tuscany; in both these regions, ecological and economic sustainability challenges in the rural landscape include producing food and forest products for niche markets, managing watersheds, conserving biodiversity and other environmental services, such as carbon sequestration, and diversifying income streams with ecotourism.
+The course focuses on comparisons between New England and Tuscany; in both of these regions, ecological and economic sustainability challenges in the rural landscape include producing food and forest products for niche markets, managing watersheds, conserving biodiversity and other environmental services, such as carbon sequestration, and diversifying income streams with ecotourism.
 Optimizing this mix of functions while minimizing greenhouse gas emissions and other forms of pollution addresses sustainability goals.
 Online required class sessions discuss readings on models and analysis of sustainable food production systems, including organic, permaculture, and forest farming systems.
 Assignments and readings develop skills in spreadsheet modeling of production integrated with financial analysis of small-scale enterprises.
-The centerpiece of the course is an intensive and mandatory week long learning experience, May 1-May 8, in residence at Spannocchia, a historical Tuscan farming estate near Sienna.
-The educational mission of the Spannocchia Foundation is to promote sustainability in organic agriculture and animal husbandry, forestry, biodiversity conservation, ecotourism, and energy and waste management practices.
-Students work in small teams, conducting fieldwork on the 1,200 acres of the estate, evaluating models for these practices from ecological, economic, and policy perspectives, and debating creative ideas for sustainability futures in this inspirational setting with local experts.
-Students may also help establish experimental trials to test hypotheses about improved production and financial performance.
-These field exercises and discussions at Spannocchia are augmented with an all-day field trip to a nearby biodynamic winery site and onwards for the afternoon to the hill town of San Gimignano.
+The centerpiece of the course is an intensive and mandatory week long learning experience, May 4-May 11, in residence at Spannocchia, a historical Tuscan farming estate near Sienna.
+Field exercises and discussions at Spannocchia are augmented with an all-day field trip to a nearby biodynamic winery and onward for the afternoon to the hill town of San Gimignano, and then a half-day trip to Tenuta San Carlo in southwestern Tuscany, a very different agro-ecosystem.
 Students should not have other work or study commitments during this period.
-Participating students must have proof of complete COVID-19 vaccinations and boosters before registering, and then comply with any Harvard, Italy, and Spannocchia-specific additional vaccine boosters and required testing before traveling to Italy and while at Spannocchia.
 The course involves some hiking and fieldwork on several days over uneven ground; because these are critical course activities, students must be physically able to participate.
-Although mild, sunny spring weather is common, unusually cold and rainy or hot days can occur, not unlike New England.
 Students are housed at Spannocchia in either the Fattoria or Villa rooms in the main building; rooms are typically shared doubles, spacious and historical.
 Meals feature organic products from the estate.
 View the Spannocchia website for photos and descriptions of accommodations, programs, and the estate property.
 Students with documented disabilities should contact the Accessibility Services Office no later than two weeks before the course begins.
 In addition to completing all required assignments for the course, students must attend the entire week at Spannocchia to pass the course (you cannot arrive late or leave early).
-If you neglect to register with Spannocchia or miss their deadlines, you will not pass the course.
+If you neglect to register with Spannocchia, pay their separate deposit, or miss their deadlines, you may not be able to register, complete, or pass the course.
 Harvard Extension School (HES) spring term registration, drop, and withdrawal deadlines apply to ENVR E-143.
 See the calendar.
 If students drop the course, HES will refund tuition payment according to standard refund policy.
 HES is not responsible for payments made to Spannocchia, travel, or other expenses that students may incur.
-Costs: in addition to the course tuition, students are responsible for: Approximately $900-$1,000 USD paid to Spannocchia by January 10.
-This includes room and board for May 1-May 8 (seven nights) and educational fees.
-Course members rendezvous in Siena on Monday, May 1, and then share taxis to Spannocchia after a group dinner.
+In addition to the course tuition, students are responsible for: Approximately $1,000-$1,300 USD paid to Spannocchia by January 10.
+This includes room and board for May 4-May 11 (seven nights) and educational fees.
+Course members rendezvous in Siena on Sunday, May 4, and then share taxis to Spannocchia after a group lunch.
+Note that up to 45 days before the program start date (May 4) at Spannocchia, a student withdrawing from the course will have their prepaid Spannocchia fee reimbursed less a $250 deposit and credit card processing fees.
+However, cancellations within 45 days of the start date are not refundable.
 US health insurance that provides coverage outside the United States.
 Transportation to and from Spannocchia (via Siena).
 Shared per capita cost of bus/van rental and driver for the field trip, and shared taxi or van to and from Siena or Florence to Spannocchia.
-(Students also have some miscellaneous individual costs: for example, meals in Siena and San Gimignano, and a wine tasting fee if students participate).
+(Students also have some miscellaneous individual costs: for example, a $7 hotel tax, meals in Siena and San Gimignano, and a wine tasting fee if students participate).
 The cost of passports and visas (if the latter is needed).
 Costs of any required COVID-19 vaccinations, boosters, and tests, both in home country and Italy, depending on regulations at the time.

 Prerequisites: No previous courses are required; however, ENVR E-129 (offered previously), ENVR E-129a, ENVR S-129b, ENVR E-129c, ENVR E-140, and ENVR E-210 are relevant sustainability courses providing background.
 Familiarity with Excel spreadsheets is helpful, but not required.
 Students must be at least 18 years old.